 With a crippling budget crisis, credit downgrades and lenders balking at buying V.I. bonds, getting new revenue sources online has been a high priority.
 The territorial government has cut budgets and raised taxes.
 There is more it might be able to do, but nothing that seems certain to fix the problem, especially by itself.

 But Congress could do several things which would quickly eliminate the territory’s budgetary problems.
-Part 14 discussed how the simplest and most effective step would be to treat the USVI and other territories like a state for Medicare and Medicaid reimbursements and to update the payment schedule for the USVI.
+Part 14 in this series suggested the simplest and most effective step would be to treat the USVI and other territories like a state for Medicare and Medicaid reimbursements and to update the payment schedule for the USVI.

 Reforming Territorial Rum Subsidy Programs

 Cruzan and Diageo, the two USVI distilleries, sent about 17.5 million proof gallons of rum into the United States in 2016, where the federal government taxed it at $13.50 per proof gallon.
 A proof gallon is 50 percent alcohol, or 100 proof.
-The federal government gave $13.25 per gallon back to the territory, remitting $231.5 million.
-But only around $20 million actually supported the government’s budget that year, according to Gov. Kenneth Mapp’s FY 2018 budget’s historic data.
+The federal government gave $13.25 per gallon back to the territory, remitting $231.5 million that year.
+But only around $20 million actually supported the government’s budget that year, according to Gov. Kenneth Mapp’s FY 2018 budget’s historical data.

-Counting the tax-financed loans, the territory gave those two highly profitable multinational liquor conglomerates almost $125 million in 2016 alone.
+Counting the government-financed construction loans for the distilleries, the territory gave those two highly profitable multinational liquor conglomerates almost $125 million in 2016 alone.

 Diageo made roughly $4.6 billion – that’s billion with a “b” – in net profit in 2016, according to its earnings statements.
 That is slightly more than auto manufacturing giant Ford made that year.